rjcndev/rjcndev/README.md

 ## Hi there 👋

-💻 Passionate **Software Engineer** with over a decade of experience building scalable backend systems and web applications.
+💻 I'm a Passionate **Software Engineer** with over a decade of experience building scalable backend systems and web applications.
-My primary focus is **PHP development**, but I also enjoy exploring modern web technologies, clean architecture, and performance optimization.
+My primary focus is **PHP development**, but I also enjoy exploring modern web technologies, clean architecture, and performance optimizations.

 ---